KnpLabs/KnpPaginatorBundle/README.markdown

-# Intro to DoctrinePaginatorBundle
+# Intro to PaginatorBundle

-This branch contains a new version of DoctrinePaginatorBundle which intends to be a reusable, highly customizable and simple to use Symfony2 paginating tool based on Zend Paginator.
+This is a new version of Paginator Bundle which has been made reusable, extensible, highly customizable and simple to use Symfony2 paginating tool based on Zend Paginator.

 It is still experimental and can be changed fundamentally.